-Manipur UPSC Centre Candidates Given Choice To Choose Another Centre: Dr Jitendra
+Manipur UPSC Centre candidates given choice to choose another Centre: Dr Jitendra

 The Minister further informed that UPSC has granted option to the candidates, who had opted Imphal as a Centre, to change and appear in any of the Centres, viz., Aizawl in neighbouring Mizoram, Delhi, Dispur, Jorhat, Kohima, Kolkata and Shillong.

-Later, speaking to media on the sidelines of a programme, Dr Jitendra Singh elaborated on his parliament reply saying, Prime Minister Narendra Modi is extremely sensitive to the concerns of the youth and therefore, this government is committed to do everything possible to ensure that no youth anywhere in the country is allowed to suffer disadvantage or injustice on account oof incompatible circumstances there.
+Later, speaking to media on the sidelines of a programme, Dr Jitendra Singh elaborated on his parliament reply saying, Prime Minister Narendra Modi is extremely sensitive to the concerns of the youth and therefore, this Government is committed to do everything possible to ensure that no youth anywhere in the country is allowed to suffer disadvantage or injustice on account of incompatible circumstances there.

 Dr Jitendra Singh informed that this option was provided in the the Civil Services (Preliminary) Examination, 2023 (held on 28.05.2023) and in the Recruitment Tests for Accounts Officer/ Enforcement Officer and Assistant Provident Fund Commissioner (APFC) in the Employees Provident Fund Organisation (EPFO) (held on 02.07.2023).